IDIP-Platform/ACID/README.md

 A 70%-30% train-test split is then carried out.
 As conditions are balanced, no stratification is used for the split (as of 2025/11/25).
 The following steps are implemented only using the 70% train data.
 As of 2025/11/25, it is foreseen only a possible exception concerning the estimation of the background function.
 It is foreseen as possible that a suitable function can't be estimated using the the 30% test data and, if this will be the case, the background function calculated on the 70% train data will be used instead.
 This might simulate a future situation when a single background function is saved and applied to all data, rather than calculated per each experiment.

+As of 2025/11/25 a train-validate sub-split is not foreseen for the development of the pipeline until feature extraction (included).
+This is done because the initial approach will attempt using relatively standard procedures for image processing, segmentation and quantification, without ad hoc fine-tuning.
+The result will be evaluated qualitatively and different steps tuned accordingly.
+This approach might change if, for example, a fine-tuning of segmentation models will be required.
+In such case, a validation set will be created for the fine-tuned model evaluation.
+Note that a train-validate sub-split is foreseen upfront for analyses downstream to feature extration.

 **Input data**\
 Input data are raw files collected from the Nikon Ti2 microscope.
 Files have .nd2 extension (proprietary Nikon format).